Communication and Your 4- to 5-Year-Old

 - Talk with your child about the books you read together.

-- Talk with your child about the TV programs and videos you watch together.
+- Talk with your child about the TV programs and videos you watch together and games you play.

-- Keep books, magazines, and other reading material where kids can reach them without help.
+- Keep kids’ books, magazines, and other reading material within easy reach.

-- Help kids create their own "This Is Me" or "This Is Our Family" album with photographs or mementos.
+- Help kids create their own "This Is Me" or "This Is Our Family" album with photographs and other mementos.

 When Should I Call the Doctor?